skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 11/11/25
+  - Added splashscreen, with a png image even!

 - 11/10/25
   - Added basic splash screen.Worked hard to make it appear as quickly as possible.